 - And that the collection of writings we have today were selected, not for political reasons, but because the church at large used them and felt they were worthy.

-I think it is fair to say that, whether you agree with the writings or not, they are a fair description of the beliefs of the Christian church of the first centuries.
+I think it is fair to say that, whether you agree with the writings or not, they are a fair description of the beliefs of the Christian church of the first century.
 And that they are not an attempt by a later generation to build a religion around some legends and myths.
 And that leaves us with the question of why they believed these things, especially since it would not be too difficult to disprove them early on if they were indeed not true.